Toggle: English / Spanish

-A slit-lamp examination of the cornea can diagnose the disease in the later stages.
+A slit-lamp exam of the cornea can diagnose the disease in the later stages.

 A test called pachymetry can be used to measure the thickness of the cornea.

 Contact lenses are the main treatment for most patients with keratoconus.
-Wearing sunglasses outdoors after being diagnosedmay help slow or prevent the disease from becoming worse.
+For people with the condition, wearing sunglasses outdoors after being diagnosed may help slow or prevent the progress of the disease.
 For many years, the only surgical treatment has been corneal transplantation.

 The following newer technologies may delay or prevent the need for corneal transplantation:

-High-frequency radio energy (conductive keratoplasty) to change the shape of the cornea so contact lenses work better
+- High-frequency radio energy (conductive keratoplasty) changes the shape of the cornea so contact lenses work better.

-Corneal implants called intracorneal ring segments to change the shape of the cornea so contact lenses work better
+- Corneal implants (intracorneal ring segments) change the shape of the cornea so contact lenses work better

-An experimental treatment called corneal cross-linking causes the cornea to become hard and stops the condition from getting worse.
+- Corneal cross-linking is an experimental treatment that causes the cornea to become hard.
+This stops the condition from getting worse.
 The cornea can then be reshaped with laser vision correction.

 In most cases vision can be corrected with rigid gas-permeable contact lenses.

-If corneal transplantation is needed, results are usually good.
-The recovery period can be long, and patients often still need contact lenses.
+If corneal transplantation is needed, results are very often good.
+However, the recovery period can be long.
+Many people still need contact lenses after the surgery.

-There is a risk of rejection after corneal transplantation, but the risk is much lower than with other organ transplants.
+There is a risk of rejection after a cornea transplant, but the risk is much lower than with other organ transplants.

-Patients with even borderline keratoconus should not have LASIK, the most common type of laser vision correction.
-Corneal topography is done before laser vision correction to rule out people with this condition.
+You should not have laser vision correction (such as LASIK) if you have any degree of keratoconus.
+Corneal topography is done beforehand to rule out people with this condition.

-Young persons whose vision cannot be corrected to 20/20 with glasses should be evaluated by an eye doctor experienced with keratoconus.
-Parents with keratoconus should consider having their child or children screened for the disease starting at age 10.
+Young people whose vision cannot be corrected to 20/20 with glasses should be checked by an eye doctor familiar with keratoconus.
+Parents with keratoconus should consider having their children screened for the disease starting at age 10.

 Dahl BJ, Spotts E, Truong JQ.
 Corneal collagen cross-linking: an introduction and literature review.
 Optometry.
 2012 Jan;83(1):33-42.